jedisct1/aegis-X/README.md

 AEGIS-128L absorbs the associated data and message with a 256-bit rate `r`.

-In AEGIS-128X, the associated data and message are distributed in interleaved blocks of size `B = r * p` bits as they arrive.
+In AEGIS-128X, the associated data and message are distributed in interleaved blocks with a stride of `B = r * p` bits as they arrive.

-Given a padded input message `m`, considered as a sequence of `r`-bit blocks:
+Input message message `m` is split into `r`-bit blocks:

 ```
 { m[0], m[1], m[2], … }